Design-Computing/Design-Computing.github.io/md/week2.md

 If you didn't get a suite of beautiful green ticks last week, then you need to talk to a tutor as soon as you can.

-<iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vR2cYPx1kRUlOpmEurSQeJJrEAdnUV6a4TQPDsdy4fjssnyRHViZqI2X5KSjPVVQRgZWWLr-DA_azJw/pubchart?oid=1583654128&amp;format=interactive" style="width: 100%; height: 85vh;"></iframe>

 This chart will show how many exercises you've got the tests passing for.
 If you're not on this list, then come and see me, if your name is in as a GitHub username and not a real name, then it's because your `aboutMe.yml` isn't fully filled in.

+<iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vR2cYPx1kRUlOpmEurSQeJJrEAdnUV6a4TQPDsdy4fjssnyRHViZqI2X5KSjPVVQRgZWWLr-DA_azJw/pubchart?oid=1583654128&amp;format=interactive" style="width: 610px; height: 380px;"></iframe>

+You will need to hover for all the names because embedded charts are a bit annoying.

 ### _Your Name_